 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

 Please note that for departures during June there may be variations on this itinerary, depending on season & weather conditions.
-There can be unseasonably heavy snows in Norway, so there may be changes to this itinerary.
-Our expert CEOs will always put your safety first and in extreme cases of heavy rain, storms or snow, they may cancel a day’s activity at their discretion.
+There can be unseasonably heavy rain and even the occasional snow in Norway, so there may be changes to this itinerary.
+Our expert CEOs will always put your safety first and in extreme cases of heavy rain or storms they may cancel a day’s activity at their discretion.
 An alternative will be offered where possible to do so.

 Please note that there may be variations on this itinerary, depending on season & weather conditions.
 Our expert CEOs will always put your safety first and in extreme cases of heavy rain, storms or snow, they may cancel a days activity at their discretion.
 An alternative will be offered where possible to do so.